tobinegbert/DnDS_CoS_MagicItems/Dawnsword of Lathander.md

 ### Weapon Improvement
 - This weapon becomes a +1 magic weapon.

-### Divine Fury Improvement
-- The bonus to strength from [Divine Fury](Dawnsword%20of%20Lathander.md#Divine%20Fury) is increased to 2 and the strength maximum is increased to 22.

 ### Mage Slayer
 - You are adept at slaying spellcasters, you gain the following benefits:
 	- When a creature within 5 feet of you casts a spell, you can use your reaction to make an opportunity attack against that creature.